hansonrobotics/HEAD/docs/API_v1.md

 Returns 0 if success, else returns the error code.

 ---
+`getEmotionParams()`

+---

 `availableEmotionGestures()`

-Returns a list of the available emotionGestures in string format	Ensures the AI modules is aware of what emotionGestures are supported (i.e. yawn, nod, blink)
+Returns a list of the available gestures in string format.
+These typically include gestures such as yawn, nod, and blink.

 ---

 `getEmotionGestures()`

-Returns the current state of the character’s emotionGestures that’s playing (including time remaining for each gesture) as a list-of-strings format	emotionGestures are manually triggered animations such as yawn, nod.
+Returns the current state of the character’s gesture state.
+This includes the name of the gesture, the magnitude of its expression, and the time remaining for each gesture.
+The list includes both the specifiable gestures (nodding, blinking) as well as autonomic ones (breathing).

 ---

-`setEmotionsGestures(     “gesture” = string     “repeat” = float,      “speed" = float,
+`setEmotionsGesture(“gesture” = string, “repeat”= float, “speedp” = float,
-    “magnitude" = float,     “priority" = float)"`
+    “magnitude” = float,   “priority” = float)`

-Returns 0 if success, else returns the error code	"triggers an immediate playback of a gesture.
+Triggers an immediate playback of a gesture.
 Parameters include:

-gesture: the string representing the name of the gesture
+* gesture: the string name of the gesture.
-repeat: the number of times the gesture is to be repeated (1 being default)
+* repeat: the number of times the gesture is to be repeated (1 being default)
-speed: the playback speed of the gesture (1 being nominal, 2 is 2x as fast, etc)
+* speed: the playback speed of the gesture (1 being nominal, 2 is twice as fast, etc)
-magnitude: the intensity of the gesture (1 being nominal, 0.5 being half as intense, etc)
+* magnitude: the intensity of the gesture (1 being nominal, 0.5 being half as intense, etc.)

+Returns 0 if success, else returns the error code.

+XXX TODO: current implementation takes only one argument.

 ---
-`stopEmotionGestures(  gestureID = id,  smoothing = float )
+`stopEmotionGestures(gestureID = id, smoothing = float)`

-`
+Stops an existing gesture.
+Used to interrupt one gesture (for another).
 Returns 0 when the command is successfully registered (not when gesture is stopped).
 Returns error code otherwise.

-Stops an existing gesture.
-Used to interrupt one gesture (for another).
+XXX TODO Not implemented.

 ---

-Target Tracking and Speech
+##Target Tracking and Speech
+Commands for tracking movements of the eyes, and lip-sync motions.

 ---

-`setPrimaryTarget(
-    “id” = int,     “location” = vec3,     “rotation” = vec3,     “scale” = vec3,
+`setPrimaryTarget(“id” = int, “location” = vec3, “rotation” = vec3, “scale” = vec3, “tracking” = 0.7)`

-    “tracking” = 0.7 )`
+Specify an target to face and look at.

-Returns 0 if success, else returns the error code	"id is the identifier for each unique target.
-Useful for when eva is interacting with multiple people.
+* `id` is the identifier for each unique target.
+Useful for when the rig is interacting with multiple people.

-location controls where the character will look and turn rotation is the rotation of the target, can affe head tilt when the character is in a playful mood scale is the size of the target. affects how much the eyes drift around when locked onto a target tracking controls the percentage of times when the character is looking at this target"
+* `location` controls where the character will look and turn.

+* `rotation` is the rotation of the target, can affect head tilt when the character is in a playful mood.
+(Huh ???)

+* `scale` is the size of the target.
+Affects how much the eyes drift around when examining a target.

+* `tracking` controls the percentage of the time that the character is looking at this target.

+Returns 0 if success, else returns the error code.

 ---
-`setSecondaryTarget(
-    “id” = int,     “location” = vec3,     “rotation” = vec3,     “scale” = vec3,     “tracking” = 0.3 )`
+`setSecondaryTarget(“id” = int, “location” = vec3, “rotation” = vec3, “scale” = vec3, “tracking” = 0.3)`

+Takes the same parameters as the primary target.
+The character will alternate paying attention between the primary and the secondary target.

-Returns 0 if success, else returns the error code	"id is the identifier for each unique target.
-Useful for when eva is interacting with multiple people.
+Returns 0 if success, else returns the error code.

-location controls where the character will look and turn rotation is the rotation of the target, can affe head tilt when the character is in a playful mood scale is the size of the target. affects how much the eyes drift around when locked onto a target tracking controls the percentage of times when the character is looking at this target"

 ---
-`engageTarget( target = primary|secondary
-time = float )`
+`engageTarget(target = primary|secondary, time = float)`

-Returns 0 if success, else returns the error code	Force character to look at a specific target for time.
+Force the character to look at a specific target for a period of time.
+Returns 0 if success, else returns the error code.

 ---

 `saySpeech()` TBD	TBD